 You've worked hard all spring and summer to perfect that gorgeous green lawn of yours.
 You don't want all that hard work to go to waste as the seasons change and the days get colder, do you?
 Of course not!
 We have all the information you need on how to care for your lawn correctly this fall.

 While the summer season is a beautiful time of year, the heat puts stress on your lawn.
 This is where lawn aeration comes into play.
 Lawn aeration is the process of removing soil plugs from your yard.
-It frees up passageways for nutrients to reach the grassroots.
+It frees up passageways for air, water, and nutrients to reach your lawn's roots.
 Lawn aeration in the fall will help your lawn be green and healthy when spring comes.

 You may be thinking that you can ease up on mowing your lawn now that the cooler weather has arrived because you will be inside more.
 However, it is important to continue to mow your lawn until it frosts over in the wintertime.